-I’m Ian Reid, author of a dozen books (fiction, poetry, non-fiction) and editor of several more.
+I’m Ian Reid, author of 15 books (fiction, poetry, non-fiction) and editor of several more.
 I’ve also written numerous literary reviews, critical essays, media articles, academic papers and commissioned reports.
 My writings have been published in a range of literary periodicals, widely anthologised, and translated into foreign languages.
 I’ve received a few awards, e.g. the Antipodes poetry prize.

 My home is in Perth, near the Indian Ocean rim.
 I’ve been here longer than in any previous place.
 New Zealand is where I grew up — Wellington initially, Christchurch mostly; then I lived in Adelaide for some years, then Geelong, before transplanting myself as far westward as I could go without leaving Australia.
 I’ve also sojourned in several other countries, including a year in the USA (mainly at Cornell).